 The steering committee (SC) currently consists of:

-Jo Anne St. Clair, CAAV Steering Committee Chair since 2019, member of the Legislation & Election (L&E) and E&E (now CREAM) Committees, joined the Steering Committee in September 2017.
+Jo Anne St. Clair, CAAV Steering Committee Chair since 2019, member of the Legislation & Election (L&E) and E&E (now R&E) Committees, joined the Steering Committee in September 2017.

 Now retired, he has been teaching writing at the high school and college level for forty years– in Morgan Hill, CA; the University of Nebraska, Omaha; Louisiana State University; and Drexel University.
 He specializes in and writes about social-class relationships, personal writing, and writing assessment.
 He has been involved in the anti-war movement ever since he first got a letter telling him to report for duty in Viet-Nam.
 He keeps a blog at personalwriting2.blogspot.com.